 Calldown and Unit Overview

-With full mastery points, you’ll be able to call them down every two minutes (instead of four) starting at the four-minute mark.
-Dusk Wings last for 60 seconds, are fully cloaked, and do immense area of effect damage.
+With full mastery points, you’ll be able to call down the Dusk Wings every 240 seconds (120 with mastery) starting at the four-minute mark.
+Dusk Wings last for 60 seconds, are fully cloaked, and possess immense area of effect damage.
 They are powerful enough to take down almost all ground-based attack waves until the very late stages of the game, allowing your armies to push into enemy bases without having to retreat and defend.
-They’re also useful for killing the initial Rocks at the expansion and for repelling the first attack wave.
-Note that the Dusk Wings will deal 50 damage to all enemies at the location they are summoned.
+They’re also useful for destroying the initial Rocks at the expansion and for repelling the first attack wave.
+When first called down, the Dusk Wings will deal 50 damage to all enemies at the location they are summoned.

-The Hyperion is Raynor’s second, more robust calldown that you summon once every 360 seconds, with an initial coolup of 300 seconds.
-With full mastery points, you’ll be able to call it down every 240 seconds.
+The Hyperion is Raynor’s second, more robust calldown that you can summon once every 360 seconds (240 with masery), with an initial coolup of 300 seconds.
 Once summoned, the Hyperion lasts for 60 seconds, and provides a significant advantage over the Dusk Wings by being able to attack air units.
 It also has much better survivability, making it your best tool for breaking into fortified areas.
 Its abilities include:

-- Yamato Cannon: 600 damage single target ability with some AoE damage.
-You’ll most often want to target enemy units that are a threat to Raynor’s fragile Bio with your Yamato.
-This includes all units with splash damage, as well as capital ships.
+- Yamato Cannon: Deals 600 damage to a single target and all enemies within a small area of the target.
+15 second cooldown.
+You’ll most often want to target enemy units that are a threat to Raynor’s fragile bio with your Yamato.
+This includes all units with splash damage, as well as Hybrid and capital ships.

 - Point Defense Drone: Prevents enemy projectiles from dealing damage within an area of the Point Defense Drone.
 Comes with 4 charges, a 5 second cooldown, and lasts 3 minutes.
+Each projectile stopped by the Point Defense Drone consumes 10 energy, and they each have 500 energy.
 Make sure to use all of the charges during the Hyperion’s duration.

 - Advanced Targeting Systems: Friendly units near the Hyperion gain +2 damage.
 This lets the Hyperion scale with your army, as it highly increases the damage output from a group of Marines.